All Episodes

 He just thinks if he asks for it, it'll get there.

-And whoever produces it will never run out of it.
+And whoever produces it will never run out of it, no matter how much of it he takes.

-So essentially, we can say that Obama is essentially a primitive indigenous guy who hasn't the slightest idea where all this advanced technology actually comes from and how it actually is made.
+So essentially, we can say that Obama is essentially a primitive indigenous guy who has the slightest idea where all this advanced technology actually comes from and how it actually is made, but he wants it all.

-He goes out and makes a speech or issues a press release that somehow the gods will deliver it.
+And he thinks because he's the deity, he goes out and makes a speech or issues a press release that somehow the gods will deliver it wherever and whenever and in whatever quantity he wants.

-And as such, he also believes he has the power to limit, as the God, what the people who make this stuff can pay themselves for doing it, as in limiting compensation.
+And as such, he also believes he has the power to limit, as the god, what the people who make this stuff can pay themselves for doing it, as in limiting compensation.

 All right, a brief timeout.